 Head injuries causing epilepsy can occur in a variety of circumstances, including:

 - Car accidents

 The onset of epilepsy after a TBI varies, so it may not be identified when the injured person originally undergoes medical assessment and treatment.
 In some cases, traumatic epilepsy can occur immediately or shortly after the trauma.
 Most cases—about 80%–will emerge within the first two years following the injury.
 However, it is not unusual for symptoms to emerge at any time within the five years following the head injury, and occasionally even later.

 Seeking Medical Care after a Head Injury

 Anyone suffering a serious head injury should consult with a physician as soon as possible after the accident.
-Epilepsy is just one risk a head injury victim faces, and the seriousness of the injury may not be obvious to those without medical training.
-Sometimes, a CT scan, MRI, or other diagnostic test is required to identify the nature and extent of the injury and ensure proper treatment.
+Epilepsy is just one risk of head injuries, and the gravity of the damage may not be evident to those without medical training.
+CT scans, MRIs, or other diagnostic testing are often required to identify the nature and extent of the injury.

 Liability for Post-Traumatic Epilepsy

 If traumatic epilepsy or other serious medical problems develop due to a traumatic brain injury caused by the negligence of another party, that party liable for damages.
 Damages will vary from case to case, but may include medical expenses, decreased earning capacity, and compensation for pain and suffering.

 If you’ve suffered a serious head injury or a loved one is suffering from TBI, an experienced New York abogado de lesiones cerebrales can be your best resource.
 Don’t take chances with your future.
 If you’ve been injured, schedule a free consultation with a New York personal injury lawyer right now—just use the form in the upper right corner of this page, or call (844) 469-5291.